seqan/vaquita/README.md

 [Vaquita](http://www.worldwildlife.org/species/vaquita) accurately identifies __structural variations__ using split-reads, discordant read-pairs, soft-clipped reads, and read-depth information.
 Vaquita does not depend on external tools and very fast.
 You can analyze __50x WGS sample within an hour__.

 The current version is developed for __short-reads__ datasets.
 For long and noisy reads, it's performance is not rigorously tested.
-The next version will support long-reads officially.

 Download & Compile
 -----------------